SMFM Biota#

 • SEPAL account

-Navigate to the Apps menu by clicking on the wrench icon and typing “SMFM” into the search field.
-Select “SMFM Biota”.
+Navigate to the Apps menu by selecting the wrench icon and entering SMFM into the search field.
+Then, select SMFM Biota.

 Note

-Failure of the BIOTA tool.
+Failure of the BIOTA tool

-The SMFM BIOTA interface.
+The SMFM BIOTA interface

 Tip

-Left column on top of the tool.
+Left column on top of the tool

-If this is the case, you can:
+If this is the case, you can either:

-• Adjust your browser zoom level, or
+• Adjust your browser’s zoom level, or

-Example of how to adjust the zoom level on Google Chrome.
+Example of how to adjust the zoom level on Google Chrome

-How to show the left column again.
+How to display the left column again

-Downloading the ALOS mosaics#
+Downloading ALOS mosaics#

-Selecting a point on the map.
+Selecting a point on the map

 Note

 Next, we define the two years of interest.
-For this exercise, we will leave the default values, 2016 for Year 1 and 2017 for Year 2.
-Year 2 is used for calculating changes.
+For this exercise, we will leave the default values (2016 for Year 1 and 2017 for Year 2; Year 2 is used for calculating changes).

-Before selecting Download Images, we will look into the Optional Inputs tab.
+Before selecting Download images, we will look into the Optional inputs tab.

-Location of the optional inputs tab.
+Location of the **Optional inputs** tab

 Parameter